Prosecution: Defendant in murder case upset girlfriend hugged, kissed victim

-Macrina Sanchez testified Friday that she was hanging out at Fort Soledad last April with others including the former mayor before Daniel Sanchez gave her a ride near the village mayor’s office, which was close to her residence.
+Macrina Sanchez testified Friday that she was hanging out at Fort Soledad in April 2021 with others, including the former mayor, before Daniel Sanchez gave her a ride to an area near the village mayor’s office, which was close to her residence.

 It’s there that she recalled seeing Quinata and Sked.